WIPACrepo/build-singularity-cvmfs-action/README.md

 GitHub Action Package for Requesting Singularity Builds on CVMFS

 ### Overview
-A CI workflow can request adding or removing Docker builds on CVMFS at a specified directory/sub-directory.
+A CI workflow can request adding or removing Docker-based Singularity builds on CVMFS at a specified directory/sub-directory.

 ### Examples